-Realized gain or loss includes recognized gains and losses on the sale of investments.
+Realized gains or losses include recognized gains and losses on the sale of investments.
 Unrealized appreciation or depreciation represents changes in value from original cost.
 Dividend income is recorded on the ex-dividend date and interest income is accrued as earned.
 Plan assets are concentrated in mutual funds primarily consisting of stocks and bonds.
 Realization of the Plan's net assets available for benefits is dependent on the results of these markets.

-Notes Receivable from Participants
+Notes Receivable From Participants

-Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income on notes receivable from participants is recorded when it is earned.
-No allowance for credit losses has been recorded as of December 31, 2010 or 2009.
+Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance, plus any accrued but unpaid interest.
+Interest income on notes receivable from participants is recorded when it is earned and is reported within interest and dividends on the statement of changes in net assets available for benefits.
+No allowance for credit losses has been recorded as of December 31, 2013 or 2012.
 If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.